 .

-A few weeks after my daughter was born, my husband interrupted me to whisper, mysteriously, that it was the National Book Award?
+A few weeks after my daughter was born, my husband interrupted me to whisper, mysteriously, is that the National Book Award?
 "On the phone.
 I turned off the water and took the call, dripping, not knowing what it was.
 Well, that book—a trilogy of stories inspired by the quickness I had written for fun, feeling like gifts falling from dreams—was shortlisted for the National Book Award.

 That’s what I want to say about it paving the way for my fourth book and all the glorious things that followed.
 Being shortlisted for the National Book Award doesn’t sell books, but it made editors aware of me at the moment I was writing my next book, and set the stage for that life-changing auction.